During Orthodontic Treatment

 Nightly after brushing using a floss threader between gums and braces.

-5. Carefully pull floss wire and braces.
+5. Carefully pull floss wire through braces.
 A floss threader may be helpful.

 6. Floss carefully around the braces.